Aera23/-/README.md

 # Chat and stopwatch
 * Included are the chat script, "creation stopwatch" and the CAPTCHA.
 * The stopwatch counts time since it was first run.
 To reset it, delete time2.txt
-* New: Admin can delete messages with one click!
-(Click the number button)
+* New: Admin can delete messages and deter unwanted chatters from staying, with one click!
+# Latency test
+* To run the test, access colour.php
+* To view more data, add ?r=1 (or 2,3,4) when accessing data.php

 # Installation
 * Copy the files into the directory you want to.
 * Run g3.php and solve CAPTCHA
 * Follow the prompts, and save
 * Click the button saying "BACK"
-* Access stopwatch.php (optional)
+* Optional: Check out stopwatch.php or colour.php :)
 Enjoy :)

 # Extra